The most elegant places in Corfu - Citimarks

 – So much for his barony!

-– “The rings may have fallen, but the fingers remain” said Sior Georgis calmly, with his thin voice.
+– “The rings may have fallen, but the fingers remain” said Sior Georgis calmly, in his thin voice.

 – Didn’t you know that Sior Georgis was a Count?
 His father even had a horse-drawn carriage of his own and a stable at Saint Caterini. […]